hongyusu/hongyusu.github.io/_posts/2016-01-05-cool-thing-in-nips-2016---neural-style.md

 I guess everything starts from the observation that deep neural network demonstrates near-human performance in the area of visual perception such as object and face recognition.
 Or sometimes, the performance is even better that human competitors.
 On the other hand, human has unique skill of creating a variety of visual experiences by playing around content and style of a arbitrary image.
 Then the question really is to understand how human create and perceive artistic imagery?
 Or from another perspective, how to algorithmically create a piece of art by combining style and content.
 The short answer is there is a technology driven by _Convolutional Neural Network_ (CNN).

+The key finding of this paper is that the representations of content and  style information in the CNN are separable.
 In particular, the algorithm is able to model the content and style independently.

 ## Content representation